-The MBTA has dedicated 100% of its federal formula funding, programmed through the LRTP and TIP, to maintenance and state-of-good repair projects.
+The MBTA has dedicated 100 percent of its federal formula funding, programmed through the LRTP and TIP, to maintenance and state-of-good repair projects.
 The MPO has not provided any of its target funding (those funds programmed at the MPO's discretion) to the MBTA for maintenance needs in the past; however, it could in the future.
 This LRTP considers all transportation needs in the region, so the LRTP Needs Assessment identifies examples of transit needs in this category, including:

 - Signals in the Green Line central tunnel, which date from the 1920s, need to be replaced. - On the commuter rail system, 44 bridges are rated as structurally deficient and need to be rehabilitated (some are currently under renovation). - All but the most recently purchased commuter rail coaches and locomotives need to be replaced over the next 25 years. - On the Red Line, 74 cars built in 1969 need to be replaced.
-(The MBTA has issued a request for proposal (RFP) to procure new Red Line cars, which will be funded by MassDOT.)
+(The MBTA has awarded a contract for new Red Line cars, which will be funded by MassDOT.) - On the Orange Line, 120 cars built between 1979 and 1981 need to be replaced.
+(The MBTA has awarded a contract for new Orange Line cars, which will be funded by MassDOT.) - New vehicles are needed on the Mattapan High Speed Line to replace the Presidents Conference Committee (PCC) cars that were originally built in the 1940s. - On the commuter rail system, 33 stations (24 percent) need to be made accessible.